Wednesday, June 24, 2009

 chapter twenty: zoom, zoom.

-as in the mazda commercial, but also as in how terribly violently quickly TIME is zooming. more than halfway done. i don’t want any more sand to filter through the hour glass. buuuut it seems that even though i still don’t have a watch/clock/calendar/assignment book/any time organization, i cannot control time. so i just enjoy it.
+as in the mazda commercial, but also as in how terribly violently quickly TIME is zooming. more than halfway done. i don’t want any more sand to filter through the hour glass. buuuut it seems that even though i still don’t have a watch/clock/calendar/in conclusion, i'm happy as a clam and plane tickets here are cheaper than they have ever been. read: come be happy with me

 the end.